anwarabdullahn/true-winner-react/README.md

 ![last commit](https://badgen.net/github/last-commit/anwarabdullahn/true-winner-react)

 ## Simple LINE Poll Clone  ✨
-You cant do online test for this repo [Here](https://true-winner.herokuapp.com/).

 <div align="left">

 ### About
-True Winner is Simple Polling Apps inspired by LINE Poll.
+True Winner is Simple Polling Apps inspired by [LINE](https://line.me/en/) Poll.
 User able to do duplicate vote.
+Using Session Storage to store the data.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This Project alse have implement Redux-Saga for state management.
+This Project also have implement [Redux-Saga](https://github.com/redux-saga/redux-saga) for state management.

+You cant do online test for this repo [Here](https://true-winner.herokuapp.com/). ✨

 </div>